Onfido privacy notices and consent (US)

 The consent screen will be shown to the end user at the beginning of the SDK flow, before they are asked to enter any personal information or upload media.
 The end user will not be able to continue past the consent screen unless they click the "Accept" button.

 Note: You do not need to provide any additional information on the backend.
 All location and consent requirements are handled by the SDK.
+If applicant location and consent is collected (using option 2 above) and provided to Onfido before the user begins the SDK flow, the Onfido consent screen will not be shown.

 Build an Onfido privacy notices and consent stage into your own application and submit API consent parameters